- There are surveyors on my property. Why are they there?

 - How many feet different, is it between the old county vertical datum (BCD) and the new one (NAVD 88)?

-- What is the relationship between a geodetic vertical datum, such as Baltimore County Datum (BCD), National Geodetic Vertical Datum of 1929 (NGVD29) or North American Vertical Datum of 1988 (NAVD 88), with the various water level/tidal datums (mean low water, mean sea level, mean high tide etc.)?
+- What is the relationship between a geodetic vertical datum, such as Baltimore County Datum (BCD), National Geodetic Vertical Datum of 1929 (NGVD29) or North American Vertical Datum of 1988 (NAVD 88), with the various water level or tidal datums (mean low water, mean sea level, mean high tide etc.)?

 - I am preparing an application for waterfront construction and the requirements refer to restrictions from mean low tide.
 What elevation is mean low tide?